Three-Vehicle Crash on Martin Luther King Jr. Boulevard Results in Two Fatalities

 The driver who was placed under arrest was identified as age 30.
 The charge placed against the driver was suspicion of driving under the influence.
 No additional details have been released at this time.

 A wrongful death occurs when a negligent person or entity is responsible for someone else’s demise.
 When this occurs, the deceased person’s family can file a claim with the help of a Stockton wrongful death attorney.
 My legal team and I have assisted many Stockton residents in obtaining compensation, which gives them a sense of justice after losing their loved one and helps relieve the financial stress.

 Intersections are among the most dangerous areas for motorists.
 Around 40 percent of all accidents occur in them.
 Most intersection accidents can be attributed to driver negligence, including the following:

-- Drunk driving: When a drunk driver is on the road, they exhibit lowered reflexes, poor judgment and the inability to handle a vehicle.
-When approaching an intersection under the influence, the driver might not even notice that the traffic light is red.
+- Drunk driving: When drunk drivers are on the road, they exhibit lowered reflexes, poor judgment, and the inability to handle a vehicle.
+When approaching an intersection under the influence, the driver might not notice the red traffic light.

-- Distracted driving: A driver who is texting or talking on a cell phone has their eyes off the road and is concentrating on something other than driving.
+- Distracted driving: A driver texting or talking on a cell phone has their eyes off the road and concentrates on something other than driving.
 Distracted driving is now the number one cause of accidents.

 - Fatigued driving: A motorist who is too tired can be compared to a drunk driver in their ability to react in an emergency situation.
-In addition, a driver who is fatigued can fall asleep at the wheel, endangering others.
+In addition, a fatigued driver can fall asleep at the wheel, endangering others.

 - Traffic infractions: Speeding, tailgating, running red lights, and other traffic infractions are common causes of intersection collisions.